 - TdT end-labeling has been used in combination with an in situ hybridization assay.
-In this method, hybridization was done following TdT labeling (45). - Apoptosis cytochemistry can be used together with immunochemical proliferation markers, including halodeoxyuridine labeling of DNA (23, 27) or Ki67/MIB1 (unpublished data).
-The antigen should be tested for susceptibility to proteinase K, and if this lowers the immunoreactivity, another pretreatment should be tested.
-Perform thermal tissue treatment before using ApopTag[®].
-See Sec.
-IV.
-Appendix, TECH NOTE #10: Other pretreatments. - A double-labeling fluorescence technique is also possible using the ApopTag[®] Fluorescein In Situ Apoptosis Detection Kit.
-Choose a fluorescent detection system for an antibody that recognizes an antigen of interest, which provides good contrast with fluorescein.
+In this method, hybridization was done following TdT labeling (45). - A double-labeling fluorescence technique is possible.
+Choose a fluorescent detection system for an antibody that recognizes an antigen of interest, which provides good contrast with fluorescein or rhodamine.